Skip to content

 - LB Isaiah Stalbird

 Every single one of those players is either starting at a premium position or getting regular reps in the offense or defense.
-How many of them are actually core pieces?
+How many of them are actually core pieces for the future?

 It's likely we see significant turnover this offseason with the departure of some key players.
 The names above are the ones I have the sharpest eyes on in terms of their development.